kube-logging/logging-operator/docs/troubleshooting.md

   </match>
 </label>
 ```

 ### Set Fluentd log Level

+Use the following command to change the log level of Fluentd.
 `kubectl edit loggings.logging.banzaicloud.io logging-demo`
 ```yaml
 fluentd:
   logLevel: debug
 ```

-### Get fluentd logs
+### Get Fluentd logs

+The following command displays the logs of the Fluentd container.
 `kubectl exec -it logging-demo-fluentd-0 cat /fluentd/log/out`

 ### Set stdout as an output

-You can use an stdout filter for this at any point in the flow to dump logs to the fluentd container’s stdout:<br>
+You can use an stdout filter at any point in the flow to dump the log messages to the stdout of the Fluentd container.
+For example:
-e.g.: `kubectl edit loggings.logging.banzaicloud.io logging-demo`
+`kubectl edit loggings.logging.banzaicloud.io logging-demo`
 ```yaml
 apiVersion: logging.banzaicloud.io/v1beta1
 kind: Flow